zenml-io/zenml/docs/book/developer-guide/steps-pipelines/class-based-api.md

 As you saw in the example above, you can even mix and match the two APIs.
 Choose whichever style feels most natural to you!

-## Advanced Usage: Using decorators to enhance BaseStep subclasses
+## Advanced Usage: Using decorators to give your steps superpowers

 As you will learn later, ZenML has many [integrations](../../mlops_stacks/integrations.md) that allow you to add functionality like automated experiment tracking to your steps.